What's Really in Your Tap Water? A Family Guide

 Choosing a filter requires understanding the physics of contaminant removal.
 Different substances require different "capture" mechanics:

 Size Exclusion (Reverse Osmosis): RO membranes act as molecular sieves.
-With pore sizes typically around 0.0001 microns, they physically block PFAS molecules and heavy metal ions (like Lead and Arsenin).
+With pore sizes typically around 0.0001 microns, they physically block PFAS molecules and heavy metal ions (like Lead and Arsenic).
 This is the most effective method for total dissolved solids (TDS) and emerging organic contaminants.

 Adsorption (Granular Activated Carbon - GAC): Carbon filters don't "sieve" contaminants; they use Van der Waals forces to pull organic chemicals out of the water and onto the porous surface of the carbon.
-GAC is highly effective for Chlorine and VOCs, but its effectiveness for PFAS depends heavily on "empty bed contact time" (EBCT)—meaning slower flow rates often yield better safety profiles.
+GAC is highly effective for Chlorine and VOCs, but its effectiveness for PFAS depends heavily on "empty bed contact time" (EBCT), meaning slower flow rates often yield better safety profiles.

 Ion Exchange: Used primarily for softening or specific ions like Nitrates/Perchlorate, this process replaces "bad" ions with "harmless" ones (like Sodium or Chloride) using resin beads.